TanishqDsharma/EmailAnalyzer-Akash-CLoud/README.md

-# <a href="http://jc0ga52s0lbt7293rpgq7s96ao.ingress.sjc1p0.mainnet.akashian.io/">MY DAPP LINK</a> : Hosted on Akash Cloud
+# Email Analyzer: An open, decentralized Security Tool

+Link to app hosted on Akash : <a href="http://jc0ga52s0lbt7293rpgq7s96ao.ingress.sjc1p0.mainnet.akashian.io/">EmailAnalyzer</a> :

-# EmailAnalyzer
+# Introduction

 Email Header Analysis is a web based project developed with the aim of investigating emails to distinguish malicious emails from genuine ones.